 Plan a Family Night at Home

 Make time more important than treats when the whole family spends Halloween together.
-Everyone must wear costumes, even the dog.
+For extra fun, everyone must wear costumes—even the dog.

 Put the kids in charge of answering the door for trick or treaters.
 Stay close by but hand over all the candy to your children.
 They decide who gets what type of candy and how many pieces per trick or treater.

-In between visitors, try Halloween rubber stamping projects or make creepy crawly critter crafts.
-Eat homemade party treats and snacks together while you have a family night at the movies right in your living room.
-After the last trick or treater has come to the door, surprise your child with a tin can pumpkin filled with candy spiders or Halloween toys for answering the door all night.
+In between visitors, try Halloween rubber stamping projects or make creepy-crawly critter crafts.
+Eat homemade party treats and snacks together while you have a family movie night.
+After the last trick or treater has come to the door, surprise your child with a Halloween-themed treat or toy for answering the door all night.